Marcel-Allam/genomics-nextflow-variant-calling/README.md

 nextflow run main.nf
 ```

-## 8. download test data and run the script
+## 8. Download test data and run the script
+If you would like example data to use then follow the instructions below.
+The script below downloads a small paired-end FASTQ sample from the ENA public archive and a minimal GRCh38 (chr22) reference genome from the Ensembl FTP repository, allowing users to run the full pipeline without large datasets.

 Run the script:
 ```bash